contentful/widget-sdk/doc/routing_system.md

 based on that, by interacting with the space context `tabList` instance.

-Creates a `navigator` object on the scope that can be easily used by the whole app to navigate to and/or create new tabs.
+Creates a `navigator` object on the scope that can be easily used by the whole app to navigate to and/or create new tabs, generating options from the `tab_options_generator`.

 ## components/space_view/space_view.hamlc